-Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Biology.
+Heather is majoring in Neuroscience in the College of Liberal Arts (Class of 2021) and is minoring in Chemistry.
 She joined the Wimmer Lab in the fall of 2023 and is hoping to obtain a deeper understanding of persistent drug exposure and its effects on memory and epigenetics.
 After graduation, Lauren plans to attend medical school after graduation.